-&lt;sup>21 It is difficult to quantify an acceptable number of occurrences because one occurrence is one too many.
+&lt;sup>19 It is difficult to quantify an acceptable number of occurrences because one occurrence is one too many.
 Efforts should focus on prevention.
 Sentinel events and those that lead to disclosure can occur in either inpatient or outpatient settings and should be viewed within the context of the complexity of the Facility.
-(Note that the Oklahoma City VA Health Care System is a mid-high complexity (1b) affiliated Facility as described in Appendix B.)
+(Note that the VA Pittsburgh Healthcare System is a highest complexity (1a) affiliated Facility as described in Appendix B.)

-&lt;sup>22 A sentinel event is an incident or condition that results in patient death, permanent harm, severe temporary harm, or intervention required to sustain life.
+&lt;sup>20 A sentinel event is an incident or condition that results in patient death, permanent harm, severe temporary harm, or intervention required to sustain life.

-&lt;sup>23 Institutional disclosure of adverse events (sometimes referred to as "administrative disclosure") is a formal process by which facility leaders together with clinicians and others, as appropriate, inform the patient or his or her personal representative that an adverse event has occurred during care that resulted in, or is reasonably expected to result in, death or serious injury, and provide specific information about the patient's rights and recourse.
+&lt;sup>21 Institutional disclosure of adverse events (sometimes referred to as "administrative disclosure") is a formal process by which facility leaders together with clinicians and others, as appropriate, inform the patient or his or her personal representative that an adverse event has occurred during care that resulted in, or is reasonably expected to result in, death or serious injury, and provide specific information about the patient's rights and recourse.

-&lt;sup>24 Large-scale disclosure of adverse events (sometimes referred to as "notification") is a formal process by which VHA officials assist with coordinating the notification to multiple patients (or their personal representatives) that they may have been affected by an adverse event resulting from a systems issue.
+&lt;sup>22 Large-scale disclosure of adverse events (sometimes referred to as "notification") is a formal process by which VHA officials assist with coordinating the notification to multiple patients (or their personal representatives) that they may have been affected by an adverse event resulting from a systems issue.